nanoframework/nanoframework.github.io/content/stm32/create-community-board.md

 I2C_CONFIG_PINS(2, GPIOB, GPIOB, 10, 3, 9)
 ```

-Make sure as well the channels are TRUE in the `nanoCLR\mcuconf.h` file.
+Make sure as well the channels are TRUE in the `mcuconf.h` files.
 Here is an example with 2 I2C:

 ```cpp
 /*